MurkySoup/file-walk/README.md

 During internal testing, this program delivered a list from a hierarchy containing 41K+ directories and 135K+ files in under three seconds.

 **Be aware: This program will recursively walk an entire hierarchy from the starting point you give.
-There is no option built into this program to limit or alter this behavior.
-It will also have a major memory footprint if used against really large hierarchies.**
+There is no option built into this program to limit or alter this behavior.**

 I would suggest 'wrapping' this script in a proper control structure.
 In the following example, if 'file-walk' indicated that a given entry is a file (field one is an "f"), then display the remainder of the line (to correct for spaces, etc., in a given filename), and use 'xargs' to 'stat' files in the resulting list.